HP319193/prisme.ai/docs/docs/en/workspaces/conditions.md

 See all formatting options on https://day.js.org/docs/en/display/format.
 Default language is English, but can be changed with the 3rd parameter ([see available languages](https://github.com/iamkun/dayjs/tree/dev/src/locale)).
 Default time zone is 'Europe/Paris' (explaining the +2 hours shift above), but can be changed with the 4th parameter.

+## Math
+Basic arithmetic operators are supported :

+We can also generate a random number greater than or equal to a minimum value and  less than a maximum value :
+`rand(50, 150)`

+`rand()` without any parameter returns a random floating number between 0 and 1.